MabaKalox/esp-rust-lighting/README.md

 sk6812 addressable led strip.
 For compiling and running [animation-lang](https://github.com/MabaKalox/animation-lang) is used.

-* Compiler is running in client browser though webassembly, and convert text into compiled program
+* Compiler is running in client browser though webassembly, it converts source code into bytecode (p-code).
-* Virtual-machine is running on microcontroller as runtime for compiled programs
+* Virtual-machine (p-code machine) is running on microcontroller, which executes received bytecode program.

 For details about animation language and examples of programs, please check my [animation-lang](https://github.com/MabaKalox/animation-lang) repository.